nishashirawala/YelpRestaurantApp/README.md

 - Right click on it and select ```Run All tests```

 #### From command-line via Gradle
+You need to have andrid emulator already running for this command
 - To run all local unit tests in app module ```gradlew app:connectedAndroidTest```

 # Integration with [Travis CI] (https://travis-ci.org/)
 Travis CI is a hosted continuous integration service.
 You can sign up with a GitHub account.
 It’s free for open source projects.